 Noise at work compliance is often misunderstood.
 Many employers believe they are compliant because:

-• hearing protection is available,
+• Hearing protection is available,

-• no one has complained,
+• No one has complained,

-• or noise has “always been part of the job”.
+• Or noise has “always been part of the job”.

 From an HSE perspective, compliance is not about intent — it is about evidence, control, and prevention.
 Hearing damage is permanent.
 Once it occurs, it cannot be reversed.
 That is why the Control of Noise at Work Regulations 2005 place clear, non-negotiable duties on employers, supported by detailed practical guidance in HSE L108.
 This blog explains exactly what HSE expects to see, in plain English, and provides a practical checklist employers can follow with confidence.